timescale/pgai/docs/vectorizer_guide.md

 );
 ```

-In this example, if the `contents` field is lengthy, it is split into multiple chunks
+In this example, if the `contents` field is lengthy, it is split into multiple chunks,
-lengthy, resulting in several embeddings for a single blog post.
+resulting in several embeddings for a single blog post.
 Chunking helps
 ensure that each embedding is semantically coherent, typically representing a
 single thought or concept.
 A useful mental model is to think of embedding one
 paragraph at a time.